Pay for School with GET

 If You Answered "Yes" to Both Questions:

 Follow the steps below to request an account distribution to pay for college expenses.

 - Log in to your online GET account

-- Review your available unit balance and click “Use Units” to start the process.
+- Review your available unit balance and click “Request a new distribution” to start the process.

-- Follow the easy steps to tell us where your student is attending college, how much money you are requesting, and where we should send the money:
+- Follow the easy steps to tell us where we should send your payment, where your student is attending college, what term the distribution request is for and how much money you are requesting.

 - It’s easy for us to pay your student’s school directly by requesting a direct payment.

-- If you have already paid for the expenses, you can request a reimbursement to the GET account owner.
-Be aware that if you request reimbursement for expenses incurred in a year prior to the current calendar year, your reimbursement may be considered a non-qualified withdrawal and the earnings portion may be subject to income tax and a 10% federal tax penalty.
+- If you already paid for the expenses, you can request a reimbursement to the GET account owner.
+If you request reimbursement for expenses incurred in a year prior to the current calendar year, your reimbursement may be considered a non-qualified withdrawal and the earnings portion may be subject to income tax and a 10% federal tax penalty.

 - You’re all done!
 Just allow up to two weeks for us to process the payment.

 If You Prefer Paper